shalev007/datree/internal/fixtures/remediationsDemo/README.md

 ### Variables

-INSTANCE_LOCATION = path to the yaml property the rule fell, the value will change that path
+INSTANCE_LOCATION = path to the yaml property the rule failed, the value will change that path

 RUN_VALUE = the first echo from the `run` property